December 13, 2025

 Trap 1: The Gummy Bear Dilemma (Gelatin)

-The number one reason Muslims have to avoid popular candies is Gelatin.
-Gelatin is a gelling agent that gives marshmallows, gummy worms, and chewy fruit snacks their famous bounce.
+The number one reason Muslims must avoid popular candies is Gelatin.
+Gelatin gives marshmallows and chewy fruit snacks their famous bounce.

-In the United States, the UK, and Europe, commercial gelatin is overwhelmingly derived from pork skin and bones, making it strictly Haram.
+In the US and Europe, commercial gelatin comes overwhelmingly from pork skin and bones.
+This makes it strictly Haram.

-- The Red Flags: Avoid anything that simply lists “Gelatin” without specifying the source.
-Popular items like standard Haribo Goldbears (in Western markets), Starburst (US version), and most marshmallows fall into this trap.
+• The Red Flags: Avoid anything that simply lists “Gelatin”.
+Do not buy it if the source is missing.
+Popular items like standard Haribo Goldbears in Western markets fall into this trap.

-- The Evolution: Many brands are moving away from gelatin to cater to vegan markets.
-For example, standard Skittles removed gelatin entirely and are now Halal-friendly!
+• The Good News: Many brands want to attract vegan shoppers.
+For example, standard Skittles removed gelatin entirely and are now Halal-friendly.

-Trap 2: The Colorful Hard Candies (Carmine & Shellac)
+Trap 2: Colorful Hard Candies (Carmine & Shellac)

 The Red Dye Issue (Carmine / E120)